WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 :::

-You can check how bust the queue is through the [Milton dashboards](http://dashboards.hpc.wehi.edu.au/d/main/main?orgId=1)
+You can check how busy the queue is through the [Milton dashboards](http://dashboards.hpc.wehi.edu.au/d/main/main?orgId=1)

 ## SLURM Event notification

-You can use `--mail-type` and `--mail-user` to set SLURM to send you emails when certain evenmts occurs, e.g. BEGIN, END, FAIL, REQUEUE, ALL
+You can use `--mail-type` and `--mail-user` to set SLURM to send you emails when certain events occurs, e.g. BEGIN, END, FAIL, REQUEUE, ALL

 ```
 #SBATCH --mail-type BEGIN